harmeshgv/SmartHealth-LLM/README.md

 ---

-## 🌟 Overview
+## Overview

-**SmartHealth-LLM** is a cutting-edge AI-powered medical assistant that combines **computer vision** and **natural language processing** with a sophisticated **multi-agent architecture** to provide intelligent health assessments.
-The platform features:
+**SmartHealth-LLM** is an advanced **AI-powered medical assistant** that blends **computer vision**, **natural language processing**, and a **multi-agent reasoning framework** to deliver intelligent, reliable health assessments.
+The system can interpret both textual symptoms and medical images, offering AI-backed insights to assist in early disease detection and medical understanding.
+Designed with modular intelligence, each agent performs specialized roles such as interpreting user input, analyzing skin images, retrieving verified medical information, and deciding the next best action.

+Key Highlights:

-1. **Multi-Agent Symptom Analysis** - Intelligent agent orchestration for accurate symptom-based diagnosis and skin disease detection using deep learning
+1. **Multi-Agent Symptom Analysis** – A collaborative agent ecosystem that uses deep learning and reasoning to interpret symptoms, correlate them with diseases, and guide diagnostic flows.
-2. **Semantic Disease Matching** - FAISS-powered vector search for precise disease identification
+2. **Semantic Disease Matching** – FAISS-powered vector search enables high-precision similarity matching between patient symptoms and medical knowledge bases.
-3. **Modern UI** - React frontend with Streamlit backend for seamless user experience
+3. **AI-Enhanced Image Diagnosis** – A computer vision pipeline using **DenseNet** for accurate skin disease classification and visual health assessments.

 ### Why SmartHealth-LLM?